Welcome to the CSA conference!

 The key-ideas of the CSA are the following:

-- works by young scientists only (students, doctoral students and post-doctoral students, researchers with a fixed-term contract...);
+- papers by young scientists only (students, doctoral students and post-doctoral students, researchers with a fixed-term contract...);

-- long time for talks and discussion: 20 minutes talk + 10 minutes discussion for each speaker;
+- long time for each speaker: 15 minutes talk + 10 minutes discussion;

-- "Verba volant, scripta manent" (aka, several anonymous reviewers): at the end of each talk and poster, attendees can write comments, criticisms and suggestions to the speaker.
-Comments are delivered to the speaker at the end of the talk (or poster) session;
+- "Verba volant, scripta manent" (aka, several anonymous reviewers): at the end of each talk and poster, attendees can write comments, criticisms and suggestions to the speaker, delivered at the end of the talk (or poster) session;

 - in progress and high-risk research is also welcome!